Staff

 to the community to create positive change.”

 Norma Mancilla joined the staff of the Community Foundation of Northeast Alabama in 2018.
 Originally from Texas, Norma married and moved to Alabama in 1997.
 Norma has an Associate in Applied Science in Accounting from Gadsden State Community College.
 She is currently going to JSU for her Bachelor's Degree in Accounting.
-Prior to working at the Foundation, Norma was a store manager for Dollar General.
+Before working at the Foundation, Norma was a store manager for a large chain.

 Lethea Cortner